Crockpot Cabbage and ApplesA simple to make, fool-proof bread recipe that is the perfect (and necessary) accompaniment for a St. Patrick’s Day dinner.

 To learn more about this recipe, originally published in March 2009, keep reading.

 I have some Irish ancestry, thanks to my grandma.
 However, I only cook Irish foods one day a year, St. Patrick’s Day.
 When I make that dinner, though, everything is homemade.
 I served corned beef, potatoes, carrots, and cabbage with malt vinegar on the side.
 Of course, Irish Soda Bread is part of the menu.

 The recipe that I use is my grandma’s.
 The only difference is that I don’t add raisins.
 The appearance of dried fruit in the bread would make it unappealing to many of my family members.
 Also, according to family history, grandma and her sister differed in how to make Irish Soda Bread.
 Grandma never added caraway seeds, which works for my family also.

-Baked on the afternoon of our St. Pat’s dinner, it is still warm when dinner is served.
+I always bake it on the afternoon of our St. Pat’s dinner, so that it is still warm when dinner is served.
 Topped with some butter, it is a once a year treat.
 I guess I could make it more frequently, but having it only once a year makes it even more appreciated.
 As the last slice of this year’s loaf was eaten today, it will be another 51 weeks before we enjoy it again.